-In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), AMS has requested approval of a new information collection and recordkeeping requirements for the proposed lumber program.
+In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 35), AMS requested approval of a new information collection and recordkeeping requirements for the softwood lumber program.

 Title: Advisory Committee or Research and Promotion Background Information.